 In the event that a player who wins an invitation to a Pro Tour stop at a Grand Prix has already qualified for an invitation, the invitation shall be extended to the next-best finisher in that Grand Prix.
 Previous qualification may be through a Qualifier tournament, through performance at a professional tournament, or by being an invited DCI

-The structure for Grand Prix–Boston will be modified Swiss-style (50-minute rounds), with the Top 64 players advancing to the second day of competition for prizes and invitations.
-The top 8 previously uninvited Players will receive invitations to Pro Tour-Yokohama.
+The structure for Grand Prix–Boston will be modified Swiss-style (50-minute rounds).
+If the event has 799 participants or less, the Top 64 players advance to the second day of competition for prizes and invitations.
+If the event has 800 or more participants, the top 128 will advance to day 2.
+The top 8 previously uninvited Players will receive invitations to Pro Tour-Philadelphia.

-The Head Judge for Grand Prix–Boston will be Nat Fairbanks, Level 4.
+The Head Judge for Grand Prix–Boston will be Level 3 judge Bruno Barracosa.

 Grand Prix–Boston will feature the standard “main-tournament” prize schedule as well as a special “Amateur" prize schedule.
-The Amateur prizes will be paid to the highest-finishing amateur players in addition to any winnings those players receive from the main tournament prize schedule .
+The Amateur prizes will be paid to the highest-finishing amateur players regardless of their standing in the Grand Prix.
 All prizes are in U.S. Dollars.

 Main Tournament Prize Schedule Finish Prize 1 $2,400 2 $1,700 3 $1,200 4 $1,000 5-8 $800 9-16 $500 17-32 $250 Total: $17,500 Amateur Division Prize Schedule Finish Prize 1 $1,500 2 $1,000 3-4 $700 5-8 $400 9-16 $250 Total: $7,500